FlorianHubl/MempoolKit/README.md

 ## DocC Documentation

-The Package is fully documented in docC.
+The Package is fully documented with DocC.
 Open the documentation window in xCode to read the documentation.
 There will also be Tutorials in the documentation in the future which explane how to use the package with SwiftUI.

 ## Documentation